Shingles is a painful rash caused by an infection of a nerve underneath the skin with the varicella-zoster virus.

 The pain is a localised band of pain.
 It can be anywhere on your body, depending on which nerve is affected.
 The pain can range from mild to severe.
 You may have a constant dull, burning, or gnawing pain.
 In addition, or instead, you may have sharp and stabbing pains that come and go.
 The affected area of skin is usually tender.

 The rash typically appears 2-3 days after the pain begins.
 Red blotches appear that quickly develop into itchy blisters.
-The rash looks like chickenpox, but only appears on the band of skin supplied by the affected nerve.
+The rash looks like chickenpox but only appears on the band of skin supplied by the affected nerve.
 New blisters may appear for up to a week.
-The soft tissues under and around the rash may become swollen for a while due to swelling (inflammation) caused by the virus.
-The blisters then dry up, form scabs, and gradually fade away.
+The soft tissues under and around the rash may become swollen for a while due to inflammation caused by the virus.
+The blisters then dry up, form scabs and gradually fade away.
 Slight scarring may occur where the blisters have been.
 The picture shows a scabbing rash (a few days old) of a fairly bad bout of shingles.
 In this person, it has affected a nerve and the skin that the nerve supplies, on the left side of the abdomen.

 An episode of shingles usually lasts 2-4 weeks.
 In some cases there is a rash but no pain.
 Rarely, there is no rash but just a band of pain.

-You may also feel you have a high temperature (feel feverish) and unwell for a few days.
+You may also feel you have a high temperature (feel feverish) and feel unwell for a few days.

 Is shingles contagious?